FlatIO/api-client-ruby/docs/ScoreApi.md

 body = FlatApi::ScoreCommentUpdate.new # ScoreCommentUpdate |

 opts = {
-  sharing_key: "sharing_key_example", # String | This sharing key must be specified to access to a score with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
+  sharing_key: "sharing_key_example" # String | This sharing key must be specified to access to a score or collection with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
 }

 begin
   #Update an existing comment
-  result = api_instance.update_score_comment(score, commentbody, opts)
+  result = api_instance.update_score_comment(scorecommentbody, opts)
   p result
 rescue FlatApi::ApiError => e
   puts "Exception when calling ScoreApi->update_score_comment: #{e}"